mwhelan/mwhelan.github.io/Snow/_posts/2014-07-09-deploying-sandra-snow-to-github-pages-with-gulp.md

 	git checkout --orphan posts

 ## Gulp ##
 The next step was to automate the deployment to my remote master branch.
 To do that, I thought I would use [Gulp](http://gulpjs.com/), a useful tool I've been using recently while learning AngularJS.
-Gulp is a relatively new build system, which makes it easy to automate common tasks in the development of a website.
+Gulp is a relatively new  front-end build system, which makes it easy to automate common tasks in the development of a website.
 It's built on Node.js and is extremely fast, as it uses node.js streams rather than writing temporary files to disk.
 It promotes the idea of code over configuration - the code being JavaScript.

 To install Gulp, you need to have [Node](http://nodejs.org/) installed.
 Then you can install gulp globally by running: